jlesage/docker-baseimage/README.md

 This is because Alpine Linux uses [musl] C standard library instead of GNU C library ([glibc]) that most applications are built against.
 Compatibility between these two libraries is very limited.

-Integrating glibc binaries often require to add glibc to the image.
-See the [Adding glibc](#adding-glibc) section for more details.

 Else, `Debian` and `Ubuntu` images are well known Linux distributions that provide great compatibility with existing applications.